elben/elben.github.io-jekyll/_drafts/k-means-in-clojure.markdown

 their shirts for sizes Small, Medium and Large.
 They can measure a bunch of people's waists and chests and get a graph that looks something like this:

+Say that a clothing brand may want to know how they should cut their shirts for sizes Small, Medium and Large.
+They can measure a bunch of people's waists and chests and get a graph that looks something like this:

+### Another subheader

+Say that a clothing brand may want to know how they should cut their shirts for sizes Small, Medium and Large.
+They can measure a bunch of people's waists and chests and get a graph that looks something like this:

 ![K-means 1](http://cl.ly/image/2R3D3u0N3w45/k-means.001.png)

-Humens excel at recognizing patterns—you probably picked out three clusters right away.
+Humans excel at recognizing patterns—you probably picked out three clusters right away.
 But how do we get a computer to do this?
 This is where clustering algorithms like k-means comes in.